empear-analytics/docker-codescene-nginx-self-signed-ssl/README.md

 ### Bind mount and/or Docker volume

-In both the reverse proxy setup and the standalone version, the `/codescene` directory is bound to local the [`docker-codescene/codescene`](docker-codescene/codescene) directory in this repository.
+In both the reverse proxy setup and the standalone version, the `/codescene` directory is bound to the [`docker-codescene/codescene`](docker-codescene/codescene) directory in this repository.
 It contains two directories, `repos` and `analyses` that can be used to store Git repositories and the analysis result files that CodeScene produces.
 CodeScene's internal database is also stored in `/codescene`, as well as a logfile.
 By using these directories, your data will be persisted beyond the life of the Docker container.

+The standalone command presented above uses the `bind` mount type, for ease of demonstration and debugging.
+In a production setting, [Docker volumes](https://docs.docker.com/storage/volumes) would be a better solution.
+The `docker-compose` configuration uses a volume.

 The configuration presented here uses CodeScene's optional environment variables `CODESCENE_ANALYSIS_RESULTS_ROOT` and